cf-convention/cf-convention.github.io/faq.md

 Alison Pamment of the [Science and Technologies Facility Council](http://stfc.ac.uk) maintains the CF Standard Names documentation.

 A team at Lawrence Livermore National Lab maintains documents and content on the CF web site; Matthew Harris is the primary updater of that site.
-As the site is maintained in a GitHub repository (see [this item](#where_docs), other members of the community may contribute modifications for inclusion on the site.
+As the site is maintained in a GitHub repository (see [this item](#where-is-the-documentation-stored), below), other members of the community may contribute modifications for inclusion on the site.

 ### Where is the documentation stored?